Quality Manual

 • After every meeting, and at the end of each Semester, all SSF minutes must be made available and accessible to all staff and students at the UNM central SSF repository.
 SSF minutes must be taken into consideration in the school's annual monitoring processes and reporting.

-• It is not expected that every action requested by Course and/ or School Representatives will be implemented, but it is expected that they should be given proper consideration and the grounds for non-implementation should be explained.
+• It is not expected that every action requested by Course and/ or School Representatives will be implemented, but it is expected that they would be given proper consideration and the grounds for non-implementation should be explained.

-Glossary
+2.3 Glossary

 Academic cycle refers to the commencement of the first semester to the last semester in a twelve-month period.
 Foundation academic cycle starts in April and ends in March the next year.
 Undergraduate and Postgraduate Taught Course academic cycles start in September and end in August the next year